Triangle Skip to content

 Entry requirements

 A relevant second class honours degree (or international equivalent).
-Mature applicants without any standard entry requirements but with substantial and relevant experience may be considered.
 Non-UK qualifications will be assessed against this standard.

 Malaysians applying as a matured student without the standard entry requirements but with substantial and relevant work experience (and have successfully passed APEL’s assessment through Malaysian Qualifications Agency) at an appropriate level may be considered.
 Admission is at the discretion of the School.